Choosing a care home

-Live-in care is often less expensive than care home fees, sometimes saving as much as 30% compared to the cost of residential care.
+The cost of live-in care is often lower than care home fees, sometimes saving as much as 30% compared to the cost of residential care.
 If you are looking for care for an elderly couple, live-in care is very much less expensive and has the added benefit of allowing them to stay together in their own home rather than being parted, as they would be in a care home.

 Live-in care is completely tailored to the individual and encompasses a variety of roles, depending on your loved one’s needs.

 From simple companion care through to the more complex demands of caring for someone with advanced dementia, for example, who may require assistance with personal care tasks, such as bathing, dressing and personal hygiene, the carer will happily fulfil a wide variety of roles within your loved one’s home.

 Most carers help with household chores, prepare healthy meals, look after pets and encourage their care recipients to lead full and active social lives, wherever possible.